ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 ## Using Connection Information
 {: #mongodb-using-connection-info}

-All the information a driver needs to make a connection to your deployment is on **Overview page**.
-Scroll down to the *Endpoints* section and click the *MongoDB* tab to see your connection strings.
+All the information a driver needs to make a connection to your deployment is in the "mongo" section of a credential created on the *Service credentials* page..
 The table contains a breakdown for reference.

 | Field Name | Index | Description |
 | ---------- | ----- | ----------- |